Ricuxo/db-toolbox/README.md

 It is designed to:

-* Organize scripts by technology and purpose
+* Organize scripts by database technology
-* Enable safe versioning and reuse
+* Facilitate reuse and versioning
-* Facilitate script transport across restricted environments
+* Enable script transport across restricted environments
-* Serve as a personal DBA toolbox
+* Keep automation simple and maintainable

 ---